 Thump.
 Bam.
 Boom.

-The sky in our neighborhood looked like a Christmas tree, full of every color you can imagine.
+The sky in my neighborhood looked like a Christmas tree, full of every color you can imagine.

 Whether it’s the 4th of July, a summer BBQ or the dead of winter this double berry crumble will give you all the feels!